A look at more recent versions of the theory, and the misrepresentations used to support them

 I mean, just look at Lattimer's drawing, and compare it to the autopsy photo of the back wound...
 The autopsy photo proves the back wound to be inches below the point where Kennedy's shoulders connected to his neck.
 And yet, Lattimer's drawing presents this wound at the level of his chin.
 It follows then--yes, I know it's hard to believe that such a respected man could make such a crazy assertion--that Lattimer believed Kennedy's shoulders attached to his neck inches above his chin.

 Don't believe me?
-Well, then consider that at the '93 Chicago conference, Lattimer showed the audience the JFK beach photo on the slide above, and pointed out the trajectory of the bullet through Kennedy's neck, beginning at the level of the light blue line on the slide above.
+Well, then consider that at the '93 Chicago conference, Lattimer showed the audience the JFK beach photo on the slide above, and pointed out the trajectory of the bullet through Kennedy's neck...beginning at the level of Kennedy's mouth.

 I mean, really, just who was Lattimer trying to fool?